betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 Customers often did not receive the capabilities they requested (in a timely manner), found the development expenses unrealistic, or did not establish trust with the software due to usability issues.

 You will be on ONE Scrum team, and you will be 100% dedicated to that team.
-We do not encourage multitasking at FSEC since research and experience show that it immediately reduces an individual's capacity by 40%.
+We do not encourage multitasking at FSEC because research and experience show that it immediately reduces an individual's capacity by 40%.

 Here, you can see the measure of sustainable software development.
 If T1 can be kept constantly high or increasing, we are doing well.